Neural Clustering Processes: Evaluations and diagnostics

-The above examples provide strong qualitative evidence that our approximations to the true posterior distributions in these models are capturing the uncertainty inherent in the observed data.
+The examples in~\cref{sec:examples} provide strong qualitative evidence that our approximations to the true posteriors in these models capture the uncertainty inherent in the observed data.
 But we would like to go further and ask quantitatively how well our approximations match the exact posterior.
 Unfortunately, for sample sizes much larger than $N = O(10)$ it is impossible to compute the exact posterior in these models.
-Nonetheless, there are several quantitative metrics we can examine to check the accuracy of the model output.
+Nonetheless, there are several quantitative metrics we can examine to check the accuracy of the model output. {Note that the diagnostics below that rely on the probabilistic nature of the inferred clusters are not applicable to the other methods compared in Table~\ref{table:compare}.}

+{\bf NCP vs. CCP: } The results from the two approaches were similar in all the examples we considered, such as those in~\cref{sec:examples}.
+Training CPP, however, presents the usual challenges of VAEs.
+We found it useful to use multiple sample objectives~\cite{burda2015importance} and estimate the gradient using double-reparametrization~\cite{tucker2018doubly}.

-{\bf Global symmetry from exchangeability:} Our results relied on $p(c_{1:N}|\alpha_1)$ being exchangeable, which in turn implies exchangeability of the joint posterior (\ref{joint}).
-But this is not explicit in the rhs of~(\ref{joint}), where a particular order is chosen for the expansion.
-If our model learns the conditional probabilities correctly, this symmetry should be (approximately) satisfied, and this can be monitored during training, as we show in the Sup.
-Material.
+{\bf Global symmetry from exchangeability:} From the exchangeability of $p(c_{1:N}|\alpha_1)$, the expansion (\ref{joint}) should not depend on the order of the data points, but this symmetry is not enforced explicitly.
+If our model learns the conditional probabilities correctly, this symmetry should be (approximately) satisfied, as we show in SM Section~C.

-{\bf Estimated vs. Analytical Probabilities:} Some conditional probabilities can be computed analytically and compared with the estimates output by the network.
-We present such a comparison for the NPP in Figure~\ref{fig:NPP}, upper-right, and for the NCP in Figure~\ref{fig:geweke}, upper-right.
-In both cases, the estimated probabilities are in close agreement with their exact values.
+{\bf Estimated vs. Analytical Probabilities:} Some conditional probabilities can be computed analytically and compared with the estimates output by the network; in the example shown in Figure~\ref{fig:geweke}, upper-right, the estimated probabilities are in close agreement with their exact values.